mechbio/CGNPS/README.md

         fluctuations.
 A user would reproduce Fig. 2 in the article using this software module to check the calibration of nuclear surface fluctuations.

+### Development

+Following works-in-progress directories are excluded with .gitignore: stretching/ indentation/

+Please contact the Developers listed above to collaborate in the development.